rbaginski/QapybaLAB/NEWTON_TOOLS/README.md

 The NEWTON TOOLS project consists of computational tools to support Newtonian Mechanics teaching and learning.
-Currently, there is a graphical interface to study 1D kinematics, a tool to calculate force resultants, a tool to simulate 3D particle dynamics (given the force and the initial conditions), and a tool to simulate 3D particle dynamics with conservative forces (given the potential energy and the initial conditions).
+Currently, there is a graphical interface to study 1D kinematics, a tool to calculate force resultants, a tool to simulate 3D particle dynamics (given the force and the initial conditions), a tool to simulate 3D particle dynamics with conservative forces (given the potential energy and the initial conditions), and a tool to simultate particle dynamics with central forces.

 Each Jupyter notebook consists of a text cell, which briefly explains how the tool works, and a code cell that, when executed, provides access to a simplified graphical interface for using the tool's features.